cooscoos/Hoive/README.md

 ### Low priority

-- Consider: Bevy, maybe with (egui)[https://github.com/emilk/egui] or Fyrox.
-- display you: for chat
-- fix colour of other players to random?
 - Option to select an empty game to join based on its id in websocket version so can play with friends on server